dotnet/designs/accepted/2021/statics-in-interfaces/README.md

           ISpanParsable<TSelf>                  // implies IParsable<TSelf>
         where TSelf : INumber<TSelf>
     {
-        // For the Create methods, there is some concern over users implementing them.
-It is not necessarily trivial to take an arbitrary TOther
-        // and convert it into an arbitrary TSelf.
-If you know the type of TOther, you may be able to optimize in a few ways.
-Otherwise, you
-        // may have to fail and throw in the worst case.

-        public static virtual TSelf CreateChecked<TOther>(TOther value)
-            where TOther : INumber<TOther>
-        {
-            if (!TryCreate(value, out TSelf result))
-            {
-                throw new OverflowException();
-            }
-            return result;
-        }

-        static abstract TSelf CreateSaturating<TOther>(TOther value)
-            where TOther : INumber<TOther>;

-        static abstract TSelf CreateTruncating<TOther>(TOther value)
-            where TOther : INumber<TOther>;

         // There is an open question on whether properties like IsSigned, IsBinary, IsFixedWidth, Base/Radix, and others are beneficial
         // We could expose them for trivial checks or users could be required to check for the corresponding correct interfaces